darkrelics/eidolon-engine/README.md

 - [ ] Implement a player-to-player trading system.
 - [ ] Implement a party system for cooperative gameplay.
 - [ ] Implement a magic system.
-- [ ] Impliment a quest tracking system.
+- [ ] Implement a quest tracking system.
-- [ ] Impliment a reputation system.
+- [ ] Implement a reputation system.
 - [ ] Develop a conditional room description system.
 - [ ] Implement a world creation system.
 - [ ] Develop more complex Non-Player Characters (NPCs) with basic AI.